Latin American cuisine: Nicaragua

-The Cuisine of Nicaragua is a fusion of Spanish, Caribbean and pre-Columbian dishes of the indigenous peoples.
+The cuisine of Nicaragua is a fusion of Spanish, Caribbean and pre-Columbian dishes of the indigenous peoples.
 When the Spaniards first arrived in Nicaragua they found that the indigenous peoples had incorporated foods available in the area into their cuisine.
 Despite the blending and incorporation of pre-Columbian and Spanish influenced cuisine, traditional cuisine changes from the Pacific to the Caribbean coast.
 While the Pacific coast's main staple revolves around fruits and corn, the Caribbean coast makes use of seafood and the coconut.

 As in many other Latin American countries, corn is a main staple.
-Corn is used in many of the widely consumed dishes, such as nacatamal, and indio viejo.
+Corn is used in many of the widely consumed dishes, such as indio viejo and quesillo.
+Nicaragua's most famous corn dish is the Nacatamal.
+Nacatamales originated from the Nicarao people.
+During pre-Columbian times, the Nicarao stuffed their nacatamales with hunted meats like deer and turkey, tomatoes, achiote and herbs to season and increase the nacatamal's flavor before being wrapped in corn husks and steamed.
+After Spanish conquest however, nacatamales were made with introduced meats like pork.
+They also evolved to include flavorful ingredients like onions and potatoes, and banana leaves replaced corn husks.
 Corn is also an ingredient for drinks such as pinolillo and chicha as well as in some sweets and desserts.
 Locally grown vegetables and fruits have been in use since before the arrival of the Spaniards and their influence on Nicaraguan cuisine.
-Many of Nicaragua's dishes include fruits and vegetables such as jocote, grosella, mimbro, mango, papaya, tamarind, pipián, banana, avocado, yuca, and herbs such as cilantro, oregano and achiote.
+Many of Nicaragua's dishes include fruits and vegetables such as avocado, tomato, tomatillo, potato, jocote, grosella, mimbro, mango, papaya, tamarind, pipián, banana, yuca, and herbs such as cilantro, oregano and achiote.

 Gallo pinto is Nicaragua's national dish, consisting of red beans and rice.
 The dish has several variations including the addition of coconut oil or grated coconut which is primarily prepared on Nicaragua's Caribbean coast.
 It is thought to have originated in Nicaragua; however, there is some controversy about the origins of this dish.

 Panama

 Panamanian cuisine has its own unique and rich cuisine.
 As a land bridge between two continents, Panama is blessed by nature with an unusual variety of tropical fruits, vegetables and herbs that are used in native cooking.
-Also, as a crossroads of the world catalyzed by the Panama Canal, Panamanian cuisine is influenced by its diverse population of Hispanic, native Indian, European, African, Colombian, Jamaican, and Chinese migration.
+Also, as a crossroads of the world catalyzed by the Panama Canal, Panamanian cuisine is influenced by its diverse population of Hispanic, native Amerindian, European, African, Colombian, Jamaican, and Chinese migration.
 A common Panamanian diet includes seafood such as crab, lobster, and squid, many versions of chicken soup, and vast amounts of fruit such as papayas, coconuts, and bananas.
 They also drink chicha, a very common drink found in Panama.